GENOME101.com

 Carcinoma is a type of cancer that starts in your epithelial tissues.
 Epithelial tissues are located under the surface of your skin, and they also line or cover the digestive tract, blood vessels, and other organs.
 The most common types of carcinomas are highly treatable.

-Carcinoma, a cancerous growth of surface (epithelial) tissues of the skin, digestive tract, blood vessels, and various organs.
+carcinoma, a cancerous growth of surface (epithelial) tissues of the skin, digestive tract, blood vessels, and various organs.
 Carcinoma cells tend to invade surrounding healthy tissues and give rise to secondary growths (metastases) distant from the original tumour.

 GENOME101.COM --- Genome Information, News, and Resources, Lots More